 We have already previously discussed the basics of how to manage your stock effectively.
-This time we focus on how to label your items and storage space in a practical, concise and organized way so as to increase your level of efficiency even more.
+This time we focus on how to label your items and storage space in a practical, concise and organised way so as to increase your level of efficiency even more.

 Before you start labelling your actual items, you need to label the location where each item will be stored.
 Storage needs to contain within it sections, rows and shelf numbers.
 If your storage area is very large it would be a good idea also to assign zone numbers or even room numbers if needed (which should be included in the final labelling).

 * Don’t neglect empty storage spaces.
-Even if an area in your storage is not being utilized at present, you still need to label it for future use.
+Even if an area in your storage is not being utilised at present, you still need to label it for future use.
 This saves time and avoids the potential for inconsistency.

 * No two location labels should be the same, so as to avoid confusion.

 * Include arrows that point to the item or items that the label is referring to – especially useful when shelves are stacked on top of each other.

 * Keep labelling consistent: if using numbers or letters (or both), keep using them throughout and in the same order.

 * If you have shelves, start with the lowest denominator (“A” for letters and “1” for numbers) at the top and then descend.

 Once you have your storage organised and each location or zone has a name or description, then you can move on to labelling all of your items.

 * As with location labelling, make sure each item has a unique description.